hashicorp/terraform-provider-hcp/docs/resources/packer_channel_assignment.md

 page_title: "hcp_packer_channel_assignment Resource - terraform-provider-hcp"
 subcategory: "HCP Packer"
 description: |-
-  The Packer Channel Assignment resource allows you to manage the iteration assigned to a bucket channel in an active HCP Packer Registry.
+  The Packer Channel Assignment resource allows you to manage the version assigned to a channel in an active HCP Packer Registry.
 ---

 # hcp_packer_channel_assignment (Resource)

-The Packer Channel Assignment resource allows you to manage the iteration assigned to a bucket channel in an active HCP Packer Registry.
+The Packer Channel Assignment resource allows you to manage the version assigned to a channel in an active HCP Packer Registry.

 ## Example Usage